Sunday, April 19, 2009

 A couple of times, I looked out across 161st Street at the old Stadium, and at the insult-to-injury of the back wall of the Bleachers being the first part to be demolished -- yeah, stick it to the Bleacher Creatures, the biggest fans of them all -- and nearly started crying.
 I managed to pull myself together.

 After the game, I walked over, put my hand on the River Avenue wall of the Bleachers, and promised my old friend that he would never be forgotten.
-Much like Billy Joel's song "Miami 2017 (Seen the Lights Go Out On Broadway)," which mentioned the Yankees getting out and picked up for free:
+Much like "Miami 2017 (Seen the Lights Go Out On Broadway)," which Billy Joel sang at a Yankee Stadium concert in 1990, a dystopian fantasy that included the Yankees getting out and picked up for free:

 There are not many who remember.